✔ No account fees or minimums ✔ Up to 4.20% APY

 12 Tips for Living on a Single Income

 How to make it on one income?
-Start with a newly streamlined (but livable) budget and move on to other changes one by one.
+Consider starting with a newly streamlined (but livable) budget and moving on to other changes one by one.

 1. Making a Budget

 First step, reality check.
-To successfully live off one income, document your household’s take-home pay.
-Also take stock of the kinds of income you could count among your assets, such as money you might earn from a side hustle or dividends from any stocks you might own.
+To successfully live off one income, you’ll want to document your household’s take-home pay.
+It’s also a good idea to take stock of the kinds of income you could count among your assets, such as money you might earn from a side hustle or dividends from any stocks you might own.

 Then, tally all expenses that are musts, such as: